TidyData: Horizontal Conditions#

 For our first example, we’ll create a horizontal condition columns to identify members of The Rolling Stones whose names end with “e”.

-You’ve seen this example before, so mainly focus on the new Column.horizontal_condition()
+You’ve seen this example before, so mainly focus on the new Column.horizontal_condition() syntax.

 from typing import Dict